 Twenty-four – increase your glutathione levels

 It is vital to increase your serum antioxidant levels to protect your insulin molecules from damage but eating 5 servings of fruit and veg per day is only one piece of the puzzle.
 The human body manufactures many antioxidants by itself and the most important one by far is glutathione.

 In fact, increasing your glutathione levels is especially critical in this day and age.
 Because glutathione also acts as a stage 2 detoxifying agent, removing many harmful chemicals and heavy metals (like mercury and BPA) from the body, the overabundance of environmental contaminants found in today’s world means that depleted glutathione levels are an epidemic.

 Some of the most important steps are very simple.
 Get your magnesium, zinc and selenium levels in check as they are the holy trinity of minerals used to manufacture glutathione.
+Alcohol can cause acne by depleting glutathione (although a beer a week won’t hurt you).
 Then there’s a bunch of secondary strategies which you can read about here.

 Twenty-five – eat fermented foods

 Over the last five years a ton of research has been performed on human gut flora and its importance to overall health.
 Every week, new stories pop up in health magazines; gut bacteria is the secret to weight loss, gut bacteria is the miracle cure for depression, prebiotics can fix an upset stomach…